serendipityislife/hello-world/README.md

 # hello-world

-PLuralsight course:
+##Puralsight course:
-## JavaScript: Functions
+### JavaScript: Functions

--- playground for setting up projects and learning --
+-- playground for setting up a project and learning this course (as part of the JavaSript Path) --